 Tucked away in Aubonne is the gorgeous and expansive Arboretum–open all year long and providing outdoor walks and marked trails for all ages and levels of difficulty.
 Running, hiking, walking, and exploring this property is highly encouraged.
 In the spring, visitors must feast their eyes on their magnolia and cherry blossoms that are signaling warmer months ahead.
 We like to pack a picnic and take our time lapping up the beauty of nature here.

-The Morges Tulip Festival begins this year on April 1st and will last for seven weeks (ends May 9th) at the Parc de l’Independence along the lake.
+The Morges Tulip Festival begins this year on April 1st and will last until May 14 at the Parc de l’Independence along the lake.
+They have several events and animations created specifically for the festival this year, so make sure to check out the full program.
 Around 275 varieties of 145,000 tulips will surround you as you walk throughout the park.
 It’s a free and beautiful activity that shouldn’t be missed!

 Photo by Vaud Promotion